 The problem is that I was learning models specific to the sub-style rather than the general model which can be applied to all styles of Wing Chun, which can be customized if desired, built on, modified, changed but essentially the same, just expressed differently for whatever reasons.

 Is there ever a general model that was passed down intact?
 Today I would venture to answer I do not know if any model, however ancient it claims to be, is passed down intact.
-My opinion is that it is impossible to pass down a model as we originally learned it because our own understanding, own bias would creep in.
+My opinion is that it is impossible to pass down a model as we originally learned it because our own understanding, own bias and preferences would creep in.
 Models change, how much is the question.

 Sometimes we end up with a part of the model, hence the limited model causes us to have more questions than answers.
 You would know when you have a general model because it will allow you to answer many questions about your own style.
 In addition, you can also use it to understand the other styles of Wing Chun in spite of the different lineages because remember originally the style came from a common point of origin.

 In my research and study of the art I have been taught a model that comes close to what a general model is like.
 The model is robust enough to allow me to answer many questions as well as apply it to analyze a different style of Wing Chun.
 I had to promise not to reveal what this model is to the public and I can understand why in light of how certain masters have used the traditional maxims from another style of Wing Chun to alter their style and then market their revamped style as an internal style.

 What is Wing Chun?
 Today some masters want to elevate the marketing of their art by claiming Wing Chun is an internal art.